 Maharajah curry is a little different than the other curry spice blends I've tried before.
 I would describe it as sweeter, although the taste itself isn't sweet.
 Instead, the blend has a "sweet" fragrance from warm spices we might associate with wintertime treats.

 The maharajah curry seasoning I used has the following ingredients blended together: fenugreek, turmeric, yellow mustard, black pepper, cardamom, cumin, coriander, fennel, cayenne, cinnamon, clove, nutmeg, ginger, and saffron!

-If you can't find this blend in particular, I would seek out another blend that has similar ingredients and see how that works.
+If you can't find this specific blend, I would seek out another blend that has similar ingredients and give that a try.
 The key here is to find a curry powder blend that has sweeter, warm spices (like cinnamon, clove, nutmeg, and ginger).
 I think this is what makes it different than other curry spices.